 In 2015, Chevron supported a total of £2.71 billion in gross value added to the U.K.’s economy.
 This economic activity supported the equivalent of 51,727 U.K. jobs.
 Over the past 10 years, Chevron’s North Sea capital investment programme, including its Alder, Captain Enhanced Oil Recovery, Rosebank, Britannia Long Term Compression projects and non-operated Clair Ridge projects, totalled more than £3.5 billion.
 Over the same period, Chevron’s North Sea related activities have generated a tax contribution to the U.K Exchequer of more than £3.5 billion.

 Regional Hub for Global Operations

-Chevron Corporation has located the headquarters for three of its major regional organizations in the U.K. From our London offices we operate our exploration and production activities for Europe, Eurasia and the Middle East, European lubricants sales and marketing, and natural gas trading.
+Chevron has located the headquarters for three of its major regional organizations in the U.K. From our London offices we operate our exploration and production activities for Europe, Eurasia and the Middle East, European lubricants sales and marketing, and natural gas trading.

 The Way We Work

 No matter what the project or focus area, there is one constant thread to everything we do: our commitment to The Chevron Way.
 It explains who we are, what we do, what we believe and what we plan to accomplish.
 At the heart of The Chevron Way is our vision to be the global energy company most admired for its people, partnership and performance.

 The Infrastructure Code of Practice (ICOP) is a non-statutory code that sets out principles and procedures to guide all those involved in negotiating third party access to oil and gas infrastructure on the United Kingdom Continental Shelf (UKCS).
 Its purpose is to facilitate the utilisation of infrastructure for the development of remaining UKCS reserves through timely agreements for access on fair and reasonable terms, where risks taken are reflected by rewards.